What is Carbon dioxide (CO₂)?

 Carbon dioxide (CO2) is an essential component of our atmosphere and is non-toxic, colourless and odourless in gaseous form under natural conditions.
 The role of CO2 in our climate is crucial: it absorbs some of the heat radiated from the earth and reflects it back to the earth's surface.
 This natural greenhouse effect regulates the climate on our planet and creates the conditions in which flora and fauna can thrive.

-Formation and storage of CO₂ in the natural carbon cycle
+Where does carbon dioxide come from – Formation of CO₂ in the natural carbon cycle

 CO2 is produced as a natural by-product of cellular respiration in numerous living organisms, the decay of dead organisms and the combustion of organic materials such as wood, coal and gas, or even from natural sources of CO2 (e.g. underwater volcanoes and hydrothermal vents).
 CO2 sinks are essential to close the natural carbon cycle.
 In nature, CO2 is broken down by plants through photosynthesis or physically dissolved and stored by bodies of water such as seas and oceans.